-The Morning Glory and Queen of the Hills projects are situated in Lemhi County, Idaho, USA, approximately 4 miles northwest of the town of Salmon, Idaho, where mineralization was first discovered in the 1890’s.
-The Company has a 100% interest in the Morning Glory Project mineral claims and an option over the Queen of the Hills Project claims with prospects for gold and silver.
+The Queen of the Hills project is situated in Lemhi County, Idaho, USA, approximately 4 miles northwest of the town of Salmon, Idaho, where mineralization was first discovered in the 1890’s.
+The Company has an option over the Queen of the Hills Project claims with prospects for gold and silver.

 The Queen of the Hills property encompasses three known gold-bearing quartz veins.
 The Queen vein supported an underground mining operation during the late 1800’s to early 1900’s, and most recently on a small scale during the mid 1980’s.
 About 75,000 ounces of gold were reported to have been produced from this vein, and workings were developed on five levels to a depth of 400 feet (125 meters).
 The average grades of gold production were between 0.25 – 0.5 oz. per ton.

 Previous work on the properties included property wide reconnaissance surveys, soil sampling programs, geophysical surveys, preliminary trenching, and old mine workings rehabilitation.
-During the 1995 and 1996 exploration seasons 23 reverse circulation drill holes were completed on Morning Glory.
 A soil survey conducted in 1992 suggests the Queen vein may be auriferous over at least 2,400 ft (750 meters).

 A total of US$45,900 has been paid to date to the optionor of the Queen of the Hills claims.
 To exercise the option, the Company must pay a total purchase price of US$1,000,000 including the advance annual minimum royalty payments.

-The Morning Glory and Queen of the hills claims remain in good standing.
+The Queen of the Hills claims remain in good standing.

 Virgin River & Centennial Zone, Athabasca Basin, Northern Saskatchewan, Canada